arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 While the above example may seem trivial, variables are extremely useful for re-using values and objects, for making your code easier to edit (if you store a value in a variable and then need to change it later, you only need to change the value in the variable definition, rather than every time in your code you've used that value), and making your code more readable.

 <div class = "important">
+<b style="color: rgb(var(--color-highlight));">Important note</b><br>

-Tip: It's a good idea to use descriptive names for your variables!
+It's a good idea to use descriptive names for your variables!
 Python won't care if you decide to assign a value to the variable `x`, but it's helpful to anyone reading your code (including yourself in 6 months!) to have your variable names describe the value that it holds.

 </div>

 @sage